 - The estimated timeline for completion is 21 months from the notice to proceed, which is still to be determined.

 - During construction, will the contractor be held to working hours?

 - These requirements are outlined in the specifications.
 Some exceptions are allowed for working weekends or extended hours for certain types of work, such as facilitating utility services or property access.
 The contractor will be required to have written approval from the City to utilize time outside of normal work hours.

 - Will trees/shrubs be removed and replaced where there are screening and buffer requirements or needs?

 - The City will replace any removed vegetation on private property in an effort to restore screening and buffers.
 Replacement vegetation size, location, and species will be coordinated with the property owner.

 - Will any private fences be removed or relocated?

-- The design will limit the impact to private property as much as possible.
+- The design limits the impact to private property as much as possible.
 Where fences must be removed, temporary fencing can be coordinated with the property owner during construction and permanent fencing replaced in-kind after construction.

 - Will there be tree protection requirements?

-- Yes, the contract will have tree protection fencing for trees in the project area that are intended to remain.
+- Yes, the contract must have tree protection fencing for trees in the project area that are intended to remain.

 - Will the road, curb and gutter, and sidewalk be removed to full length all at once or in phases?